tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. MD

-**Hit:** 2d12 x 10 + Charisma negative energy damage, and the target moves down 2d6 points in initiative order, to a minimum of 1.
+**Hit:** 2d12 x 10 + Charisma necrotic damage, and the target moves down 2d6 points in initiative order, to a minimum of 1.

 **Miss:** Half damage.